jing-liu-778/Company-Employee-Tracker/README.md

   The user should clone the repository from GitHub and Run npm install in order to install the following npm package dependencies such as inquirer, mysql2, console.table.

   ## Usage
   This application will allow users to view and manage the department, roles, and employees.
-Please view walkthrough video via Screencastify [URL](https://drive.google.com/file/d/1OdnpSC4mjI6TT_bHkuD6n9Bpu2snfCcn/view)<br>
+Please view walkthrough video via  [Screencastify](https://drive.google.com/file/d/1OdnpSC4mjI6TT_bHkuD6n9Bpu2snfCcn/view)<br>

   ## License